 - Chatham – Gordon Row home, no monuments.

 - Johnson – the largest square and one of the oldest.
 Many tours start here at the monument to Nathanael Greene, a Revolutionary War General.
 Christ Church is on the square.

 - Wright – Gordon Monument, Tomochichi monument.
 Tomochichi is buried underneath the Gordon monument but they didn’t move him, they just put the monument on top of it then added a memorial in the SE corner.
 The Juliette Gordon Low home and the first Girl Scouts HQ nearby.
 The Lutheran Church of Ascension is on the square.

 - Chippawa – statue of James Oglethorpe, founder of the colony of Georgia, First Baptist Church, and Independent Presbyterian church.
 Lots of scenes from Forrest Gump were filmed here.

 - Madison – monument to Sergeant William Jasper, Revolutionary War Hero.
 Sorrel Weed House, supposedly one of the most haunted in the city, is on the square.
 St. John Episcopal Church.
 The Green-Meldrim house was home to General Sherman in 1864 when the Union Army took Savannah and you can visit along with St. John’s Church.

-- Monterey – the Mercer-Williams House (Midnight in the Garden of Good and Evil), Armstrong Mansion, Temple Mickey Israel, and a monument to General Casmir Pulaski, Revolutionary War Hero and founder of the cavalry.
+- Monterey – the Mercer-Williams House (Midnight in the Garden of Good and Evil), Armstrong Mansion, Temple Mickve Israel, and a monument to General Casmir Pulaski, Revolutionary War Hero and founder of the cavalry.